csroland/huszonegy-telegram-bot/README.md

 # A BlackJack Telegram Bot
 A bot to play BlackJack (which is named "Huszonegy" in hungarian) against a Telegram bot.

 Currently it's a work in progress.
-My goal with this project (beside doing something fun) is to learn making larger programns, learn better practices, or in this case, how to make a Telegram bot and how to use SQLite with Python.
+My goal with this project (beside doing something fun) is to learn making larger programs, learn better programming practices, or in this case, how to make a Telegram bot and learn SQLite and to how to use it with Python.

-As of currently, one can play against the bot, but there are space for a *lot* of improvements that I'm planning to do.
+As of currently, the game is in a playable state, but there are space for a *lot* of improvements that I'm planning to do.

 # Planned features:
 :heavy_check_mark: The Black Jack game itself